SlenderStone/MessageHandler.Documentation/README.md

  * Make the changes you require.
 Ensure you verify your changes in the `Preview` tab
  * Add a description of your changes
  * Click `Propose File Changes`

+ ## Markdown

+The pages are currently rendered using [MarkdownDeep](http://www.toptensoftware.com/markdowndeep/) with *Markdown Extra Enhancements* enabled.

+There are some slight difference between MarkdownDeep and the GitHub flavoured Markdown.
+So when changes are accepted you should double check how the rendered version looks.

+For editing markdown on your desktop using MarkdownDeep try the following